SNUGNSS/snugnss.github.io/content/publication/ic_201001/index.md

 ---
-title: ""Development of Real-Time Software GPS Receiver using Windows Visual C++ and USB RF Front-end""
+title: "Development of Real-Time Software GPS Receiver using Windows Visual C++ and USB RF Front-end"
 authors:
 - Sanghoon Jeon
 - Hyoungmin So